hotosm/ActivationCurriculum/hot_reporting_effective_documentation_for_activati/recognize_achievements.md

 * [Quakemap.org](http://www.kathmandulivinglabs.org/projects/quakemaporg) for coordinating needs reports after the Nepal Earthquakes, note the original app has been taken down, but this story still describes the usage.
 * [GDAC Map](https://unosat.maps.arcgis.com/apps/webappviewer/index.html?id=b9f9da798f364cd6a6e68fc20f5475eb) for responding to the Nepal Earthquakes

-  The Reporting Activator\(s\) are not creating these, but adding links to them on the Activation wiki-page and linking them in blog-posts, emails and other messaging.
+Note: The Reporting Activator\(s\) are not creating these, but adding links to them on the Activation wiki-page and linking them in blog-posts, emails and other messaging.

 ### Review